 - Standard service – get a decision within 6 months

-- Priority service – get a decision in 10 days
+– get a decision in 24 hours.
+Super priority

 Depending on the service you choose you should get an email from Home Office on that your application was approved or denied.
 If approved then you will receive by post your BRP and approval letter.

 Once a decision has been made on your application you will be sent a letter stating whether you were approved or not approved.